MerosCrypto/Meros/docs/Protocol/Consensus.md

 - signature: BLS Signature of the object.
 In the case of a SignedMeritRemoval, this is the aggregate signature of Element1 and Element2.

-Their message lengths are their non-"Signed" message length plus 96 bytes; the 96 byte signature which is appended to the end of the serialized non-"Signed" version.
+Their message lengths are their non-"Signed" message length plus 96 bytes; the 96-byte signature which is appended to the end of the serialized non-"Signed" version.

 ### Violations in Meros